Skip to Content

 This step can be optional depending on your hair type and your preference.
 I find that if I'm using apple cider vinegar that it can make my hair almost a bit too shiny/slippery and it makes it harder for me to do things like braid my hair or pull it back with bobby pins because it keeps wanting to slip out of the pins.
 So I usually like to give my hair a quick rinse with water to wash away the extra vinegar, and I've found that, for me, it works well to rinse it out and I still end up with plenty of shine even with rinsing my hair with water afterwards.

-What I usually do to give the hair rinse more time to stay on my hair is to wash my hair first thing when I get in the shower, then apply the herbal rinse, then wash the rest of my body, shave my legs, and then I rinse my hair as the very last step before getting out.
+What I usually do to give the hair rinse more time to stay on my hair is to wash my hair first thing when I get in the shower, then apply the herbal rinse, then finish up with the rest of my shower, and then I rinse my hair as the very last step before getting out.
 That gives it the maximum amount of time on my hair while still allowing me to rinse with water.

-If I’m only using the rosemary, though, I don’t feel like rinsing is necessary.
+If I'm only using the rosemary or other herbs, though, I don't feel like rinsing is necessary.
 I have found, though, that, even if I do rinse my hair after using the rosemary, that it still makes it look shinier anyways.
-So whether you decide to rinse or not rinse it really a matter of personal preference and what seems to work the best for your hair.
+I think that leaving the herbal rinse on your hair without rinsing it off would probably allow more of the beneficial properties of the herbs to absorb into your hair and scalp, though, so I typically don't rinse my hair afterward if I am using just the herbs without apple cider vinegar.
+Whether you decide to rinse or not rinse your hair is really a matter of personal preference, though, and what seems to work the best for your hair.

 Banner to click to subscribe for blog newsletter for old-fashioned simple living tips.